Twin Cogenesis: Thermal history of mirror twin Higgs models

-In the fraternal twin Higgs setup, twin light states as well as the symmetric component of twin fermions will also annihilate to the SM electron-positron pairs through the dark photon with a mass around 10~MeV.
+In the fraternal twin Higgs setup, twin light states as well as the symmetric component of twin fermions will also annihilate to the SM electron-positron pairs through the dark photon with mass $\mathcal{O}(10)$~MeV or higher.
 While in this setup, the twin tau neutrino is light and will become dark radiation but still within the current limit for $\Delta N_{\rm eff}$.
+Dark matter candidates in the fraternal twin Higgs setup will be explored in details in Section~\ref{sec:CogFTH}.